How to Become a Mental Health Technician in 2026

 Where Mental Health Technicians Work

-You’ll find career opportunities in a range of care environments:
+You’ll find opportunities in a range of care environments:

 • Psychiatric hospitals and mental health facilities